 On-loan Marco Cassetti targets promotion with Watford

-On-loan Watford right-back Marco Cassetti is hopeful over his side's chances of promotion to the Premier League this season.
+On-loan right-back Marco Cassetti is hopeful over Watford's chances of promotion to the Premier League this season.

 The Hornets currently sit fourth in the table and just a point behind fellow promotion chasers Leicester and Hull City, having won four of their last five league encounters.

 Italian defender Cassetti, on loan at Vicarage Road from Serie A club Udinese, says Watford are looking up.

 The 35-year-old told The Independent: "Watford this year has the possibility to look up, to join the Premier League, because we have a good team and good players, young players with a great future.
 We know it is not easy but we can."

 Cassetti is enjoying life at Watford after arriving at the beginning of the season from Udinese; also owned by Italian businessman Giampaolo Pozzo.

 The defender joined the Bianconeri as a free agent when his contract at Roma expired in the summer.

 "I was a free agent in June," he said.
 "I spoke with Pozzo, he said 'you sign for Udinese but you go on loan to Watford immediately.'

 "I am happy - football in England is one of my dreams and now I am here."